ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {{site.data.keyword.IBM_notm}} has internal mirrors to support the {{site.data.keyword.IBM_notm}} images.
 The mirrors will contain new versions for the software in the {{site.data.keyword.IBM_notm}} provided images as well as the optional packages associated with the distribution.
 The mirrors are part of the [service endpoints available for {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc).
 There are no ingress charges for reading the mirrors.

-Consider both `updating` the version lists available to the provisioned instances and `upgrading` the installed software from these mirrors.
+Consider both *updating* the version lists available to the provisioned instances and *upgrading* the installed software from these mirrors.

 ### Initialize and Customize cloud instances with Cloud-init
 {: #cloud_init}

-[Cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) defines a collection of file formats to encode the initialization of cloud instances.
+[Cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) is a multi-distribution package that handles early initialization of a cloud instance.
+It defines a collection of file formats to encode the initialization of cloud instances.
 In {{site.data.keyword.cloud_notm}}, the Cloud-init file contents are provided in the user-data parameter at the time the VSI is provisioned.
 See [User-Data Formats](https://cloudinit.readthedocs.io/en/latest/topics/format.html#user-data-formats) for acceptable user-data content.

 This tutorial will use a shell script (starts with `#!`).
 You can also find the source in [install.sh](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/install.sh):